Maxima of independent, non-identically distributed Gaussian vectors: Introduction

-such that $b_n=n\phi(b_n)$, where $\phi$ is the standard normal density. \citet{sib1960} showed that the maxima of i.i.d.\ bivariate normal distributions with correlation $\rho<1$ asymptotically always become independent.
-However, for triangular arrays with i.i.d.\ entries where the correlation in the different rows approaches $1$ with an appropriate speed, \citet{hue1989} proved that the row-wise maxima converge to a new class of max-stable bivariate distributions, namely
+Sibuya \cite{sib1960} showed that the maxima of i.i.d. bivariate normal random vectors with correlation $\rho<1$ asymptotically always become independent.
+However, for triangular arrays with i.i.d. entries within each row where the correlation in the $n$th row approaches $1$, as $n\to\infty$, with an appropriate speed, H{\"u}sler and Reiss \cite{hue1989} proved that the row-wise maxima converge to a new class of max-stable bivariate distributions, namely

-Here $\lambda\in[0,\infty]$ parameterizes the dependence in the limit, $0$ and $\infty$ corresponding to complete dependence and asymptotic independence, respectively.
-In fact, \citet{kab2009} provide a simple argument that these are also the only possible limit points for such triangular arrays.\\ More generally, \citet{hue1989} consider triangular arrays with i.i.d.\ entries of $d$-variate zero-mean, unit-variance normal distributions with covariance matrix $\Sigma_n$ in the $n$-th row satisfying
+Here, $\lambda\in[0,\infty]$ parameterizes the dependence in the limit, $0$ and $\infty$ corresponding to complete dependence and asymptotic independence, respectively.
+In fact, Kabluchko \textit{et al.} \cite{kab2009} provide a simple argument that these are also the only possible limit points for such triangular arrays.

+More generally, H{\"u}sler and Reiss \cite{hue1989} consider triangular arrays with i.i.d. entries of $d$-variate zero-mean, unit-variance normal random vectors with correlation matrix $\Sigma_n$ in the $n$th row satisfying

+where $\mathbf{1} = (1,\dots,1)^\top\in\R^d$ and$\phantom{x}^\top $ denotes the transpose sign.
+Under this assumption, the row-wise maxima converge to the $d$-variate, max-stable H\"usler--Reiss distribution whose dependence structure is fully characterized by the matrix $\Lambda$.
+Note that condition \eqref{sigma_cond} implies that all off-diagonal entries of $\Sigma_n$ converge to $1$ as $n\to\infty$.
+A slightly more general representation is given in Kabluchko \cite{kab2011} in terms of Poisson point processes and negative definite kernels.